Search: 192 results

 Verse ConceptsSix Years

-But let none come into the house of the LORD, except the priests, and they that minister of the Levites; they shall go in, for they are holy: but all the people shall keep the watch of the LORD.
+But let none come into the house of Jehovah except the priests and those of the Levites that do the service; they shall go in, for they are holy; but all the people shall keep the watch of Jehovah.

 Verse ConceptsHoliness, As Set Apart For God

-And the Levites shall surround the king, every man with his weapons in his hand; and whosoever else comes into the house, he shall be put to death: but you be with the king when he comes in, and when he goes out.
+The Levites shall surround the [young] king, every man with his weapons in his hand; and whoever comes into the temple [breaking through the ranks of the guard to get near Joash] is to be killed.
+You are to be with the king when he comes in [from the temple chamber where he is hiding] and when he goes out.”

 Verse ConceptsWeaponsFriends SurroundingGoing Out And Coming In